Actindo-AG/Documentation/RetailSuiteWarehousing/UserInterface/01a_QuickPosting.md

 ![Context menu](../../Assets/Screenshots/RetailSuiteWarehousing/QuickBooking/ContextMenu.png "[Context menu]")

 - [Open]
     Click this menu entry to display the product details.
 Alternatively, double-click a product in the list to open it.
-The *Basic data* sub-tab is displayed by default, see [Basic data](#basic-data).
+The *Basic data* tab is displayed by default, see [Basic data](#basic-data).

 - [Display stock allocation]
     Click this menu entry to display the stock allocation for the selected material.
 The *Display stock allocation* window is displayed, see [Display stock allocation](#display-stock-allocation).